nuu-engineering/Elixir-Style-Conventions/README.md

     ]
     ```

-1. Cuando asignes un *list*, *tuple*, *map* o *struct*, manten el delimitador de apertura en la misma linea de asignación. / When assigning a *list*, *tuple*, *map*, or *struct*, keep the opening bracket on the same line as the assignment.
+1. When assigning a *list*, *tuple*, *map*, or *struct*, keep the opening bracket on the same line as the assignment.

     ```elixir {.line-numbers}
-    # No recomendado / Not preferred
+    # Not preferred
     list =
     [
       :first_item,
       :second_item
     ]

-    # Recomendado / Preferred
+    # Preferred
     list = [
       :first_item,
       :second_item
     ]
     ```

-1. Después de una asignación multilínea añade una línea en blanco como separación. / After a multiline assignment add a blank line as separation.
+1. After a multiline assignment add a blank line as separation.

     ```elixir {.line-numbers}
-    # No recomendado / Not preferred
+    # Not preferred
     some_string =
       "Hello"
       |> String.downcase()
       |> String.strip()
     another_string <> some_string

-    # Recomendado / Preferred
+    # Preferred
     some_string =
       "Hello"
       |> String.downcase()